pidgeon-pete/openfirex/core-rules.md

 ### Attribute Tests and Roll-offs

-A common mechanic is a type of dice roll called an Attribute Test.
-Simply roll a dice and compare it to the model’s attribute.
-If it equals or succeeds the attribute value it is a success, if it is less than the attribute it is a failure.
-In addition, any roll of a 12 is considered a Critical Success and is always considered a success.
+A common mechanic is a type of dice roll called an **Attribute Test**.
+Simply roll a die and compare it to the model’s relevant attribute.
+If it equals or succeeds the attribute value it is a **success**, if it is less than the attribute it is a **failure**.
+In addition, any roll of a 12 is considered a **Critical Success** and is always considered a success.
+A critical success may also trigger additional special rules.

-The other type of dice roll that you typically use is called a roll-off.
-Both players roll a number of dice and the player that rolls the highest combined value wins the roll-off, with any ties being re-rolled.
+The other type of dice roll that you typically use is called a **roll-off**.
+Both players roll a die and the player that rolls the highest value wins the roll-off, with any ties being re-rolled.

 ### Modifiers and Re-rolls

-Modifiers are an important part of the game and apply to many of the rolls you make, effectively increasing or decreasing the value rolled.
+**Modifiers** are an important part of the game and apply to many of the rolls you make, effectively increasing or decreasing the value rolled.
+For example, a +2 modifier will turn a roll of a 6 into an 8.
 When multiple modifiers apply these are cumulative and the final modifier should be worked out before rolling the dice.
 A roll can never be modified above 12 or below 1.

-You may sometimes be permitted to re-roll a dice, if you do so you must take the second result even if it is worse.
-You may never re-roll a dice more than once.
+You may sometimes be permitted to **re-roll** a dice, if you do so you must take the second result even if it is worse and you may never re-roll a dice more than once.

 ### Measuring Distances

-To measure a distance from a model you always measure from the closest point on the base to the closest point on an object or point you are measuring to.
+To measure a distance from a model you always measure from the closest point on the base to the closest point on the base or footprint of the model or object you are measuring to.
 You may measure anything at any time so long as doing so does not interfere with something your opponent is doing or unnecessarily slow down the game.

 ### Within vs Wholly Within

-Sometimes a rule will state that something must be “within” or “wholly within” a range.
-A model or object is “within” a range if any part of its base is closer or equal to the specified distance.
+Sometimes a rule will state that something must be **within** or **wholly within** a range, these are subtly different terms.
+A model or object is within a range if any part of its base is closer or equal to the specified distance.
 A model is “wholly within” when every part of its base is closer or equal to the specified distance.

 ### Assault Range

 All models have an area around them within which they are an increased threat, able to attack with deadly melee or close quarters weapons.
-This area extends 1 inch from the edge of a model's base and is called its Assault Range.
+This area extends 1 inch from the edge of a model's base and is called its **Assault Range**.
+This is typically used when making an attack (see Section 2).

 ## Moving and Attacking